jonnonz1/nz-statute-book/acts/public/2008/financial-service-providers-registration-and-dispute-resolution-act-2008.md

 (1) This Act applies to persons who are in the business of providing a financial service.
 (2) None of the following persons are in the business of providing a financial service for the purposes of this Act to the extent this subsection applies to them:
   (a) a lawyer, incorporated law firm, conveyancing practitioner, qualified statutory accountant, tax agent, or real estate agent providing a service in the ordinary course of business of the relevant kind:
-  (b) a government department listed in Schedule 1 of the State Sector Act 1988:
+  (b) a public service agency as defined in section 5 of the Public Service Act 2020:
   (c) the Reserve Bank of New Zealand (and any subsidiaries):
   (d) the statutory entities listed in Schedule 1 of the Crown Entities Act 2004 (other than Public Trust):
   (e) a person engaged in terminating the business of a financial service provider after that provider has been deregistered: